 - This test case is incomplete for UE power class other than PC3.

-- TT analysis has not been provided.

-- Message contents are still imcomplete.

-- TS 38.522 applicability spec update is pending
+- The RRCConnectionReconfiguration message with condition CPA in step 3 is TBD.

 5.5.13.1.1 Test purpose

 The purpose of this test is to verify that the conditional NR PSCell addition and release delays under EN-DC are within the requirements.